mtscout6/react-bootstrap-getting-started/README.md

 Re-run `npm run build` and reload the index.html in your browser.
 You should see that the H1 text is not using the default fonts defined in Bootstrap CSS.

+## Step 2 - Get React-Bootstrap wired up

+Using npm install React-Bootstrap and replace the `h1` tag with a large React-Bootstrap Button with the style of sucess.

+For the solution checkout tag step-2-solution with `git checkout step-2-solution`